Bo Pelini: Nebraska Cornhuskers (HC)

 The Cornhuskers began the 2013 season ranked #18 in the AP Poll.
 After a loss to the UCLA Bruins, Nebraska lost starting quarterback Taylor Martinez, the first of many injuries during the 2013 season.
 Nebraska would go on to lose to the Minnesota Golden Gophers, Michigan State Spartans and Iowa Hawkeyes to finish the regular season 8–4.
-Nebraska went on and defeated Georgia 24–19 in the Gator Bowl, avenging last year's bowl loss to the Bulldogs.
+Nebraska went on and defeated Georgia 24–19 in the Gator Bowl, avenging the previous year's bowl loss to the Bulldogs.
 Nebraska finished the 2013 season with a 9–4 record, Pelini's sixth straight season with nine or more wins.
 Nebraska also finished the season ranked #25 in the final Coaches Poll, but unranked in the final AP Poll.